 \subsection{Counting matchings in minor-closed graph classes}

-In what concerns general (i.e., non-bipartite) graphs, Kasteleyn claimed in~\cite{Kasteleyn61thest,Kasteleyn67graph} that his algorithm for $\mbox{\textsc{\#Perfect Matching}}$ on planar graphs can be extended to graphs of bounded Euler genus.
+In what concerns general (i.e. non-bipartite) graphs, Kasteleyn claimed in~\cite{Kasteleyn61thest,Kasteleyn67graph} that his algorithm for $\mbox{\textsc{\#Perfect Matching}}$ on planar graphs can be extended to graphs of bounded Euler-genus.
 This was proved by Galluccio and Loebl \cite{GalluccioL99onthe} for orientable surfaces and by Tesler \cite{Tesler00match} for non-orientable surfaces.
 The later results were based on a reduction of the problem to the computation of $2^{g}$ orientations\footnote{The original result suggested by Kasteleyn used $4^g$ many orientations.
-This was since Kasteleyn worked with orientable genus, hence the number $h$ of handles, while the result we present here refers to the Euler genus which is $2h+c$, where $c$ is the number of crosscaps involved.}, where $g$ is the Euler genus of the input graph.
-A unified algorithm for counting the number of perfect matchings on graphs of bounded Euler genus without the use of orientations was given by Curticapean and Xia in \cite{CurticapeanX15param}.
+This was since Kasteleyn worked with orientable genus, hence the number $h$ of handles, while the result we present here refers to the Euler-genus which is $2h+c,$ where $c$ is the number of crosscaps involved.}, where $g$ is the Euler-genus of the input graph.
+A unified algorithm for counting the number of perfect matchings on graphs of bounded Euler-genus without the use of orientations was given by Curticapean and Xia in \cite{CurticapeanX15param}.